alowry721/August2024/8_26_Colorado.md

 *Distance:* 8-10 miles round trip.
 *Elevation Gain:* ~4,500-5,000 feet.
 Includes ascent and descent.

+No pressure to make it all the way to the summit.
+Stunning views all along the way.

 ### Day 3 Lower Tileston -> Lumpy Ridge Trailhead
 *Distance:* 7.3 Miles easy breezy downhill